ryantorsparks/neuralnet/README.md

 * without qml (see here for installing https://github.com/zholos/qml), the matrix multiplication will likely be too slow to get anywhere
 * Haven't necessarily done things the most optimized way, am more focused on learning the concepts myself, will hopefully improve over time
 * best accuracy I've found is only around 51% for a two layer net, and 55% for a 4 layer net - this is expected to increase when convolution nets are looked at
+  * Update: with deeper convnet already have 78% accuracy, but with overfitting, hoping to improve with dropout and hyperparamter experimentation
 * I've written this all on 32 bit kdb, and as such there were many problems trying to stay under the memory limits, so therefore many methods are sub-optimal in terms of speed (would write them differenlty if done on 64 bit)